Little Rock Zoo: Exhibits

 The Great Apes exhibit includes a walkway that allows the visitors to have an eagle's eye view of the ape's enclosures.
 A western lowland gorilla family group can be seen on one side of the walkway and the chimpanzee and the Bornean orangutan can be seen on the other, both in their own separate enclosures.
-Outside of this exhibit, various primate islands can be found that are home to the ring-tailed lemur, black-and-white ruffed lemur, blue-eyed black lemur, Madagascar teal and black-handed spider monkey.
+Outside of this exhibit, various primate islands can be found that are home to the ring-tailed lemur, black-and-white ruffed lemur, blue-eyed black lemur and black-handed spider monkey.